What Is Upcycling?

 The term ‘spent’ implies that the grains have been used, and unable to be used again.
 It turns out, these leftover grains are BURSTING with fibre, protein, and a great source of minerals, vitamins and trace amino acids.

-And did we mention they’re GMO-free, plant-based, made entirely with natural ingredients and 100% sugar-free too?
+And did we mention they’re GMO-free, plant-based, and made entirely with natural ingredients?

 Why the Upcycled Grain “Project?”